By: Marilyn L. Davis

 Love, Nana Jane

-Sometimes, we have a character living in our head, and we finally give them voice.
-Sometimes, we write what we wished we’d said at the time.
-Sometimes, age gives us the wisdom to put into words what we didn’t know at the time.
+Sometimes, we have a character living in our head, and we finally give them a voice, or we wish we’d said something at the time, or we finally have the wisdom to write what we didn’t know at the time.

 Nana Jane is one of the characters that now resides in my head, for all the reasons listed.
 Besides, I just like the name, Eufaula.

 I would encourage all of you writers to give your characters or alters a voice and then submit to Two Drops of Ink.
 We are always looking for touching and teaching posts.